MicrosoftDocs/learn/learn-pr/github/manage-work-github-projects/includes/5-how-to-organize-automate-project.md

-﻿Now that you created your Project, added issues and pull requests, and organized it, let's talk about how to:
+﻿You created your Project, added issues and pull requests, and organized it.
+Now, let's talk about how to:

 - Provide visibility and access to your Project.
 - Close and delete your Project.